frederikvase/Bad-Game/README.md

 # Bad-Game
+Dear Waldemar
-Yo Waldemar I have game here
+I have the game here.
-yes yes yes
+Yes, yes and yes.

+Yours always - Frederik